galois1/jscoq/README.md

 jsCoq is community-developed by a [team of contributors](#Credits).

+# Data-Collection with Docker Compose

+Build instructions:

+1. `cp .env.example .env` and replace the environment variables accordingly.
+2. Make sure you have both Docker and Docker Compose installed. jsCoq image is somewhat heavy, so make sure you have enough space.
+3. Run `docker-compose build`; this command might take several minutes depending on your machine (nearly 10 minutes).
+4. Once it builds, run `docker-compose up -d` to start the containers.

+The collected data can be accessed from the MongoDB container.
+To access the container, run `docker ps -a` to obtain the container name (possibly `jscoq_mongodb_1`), and run `docker exec -it jscoq_mongodb_1 bash`.
+Then you can type `mongo` to access the database.
+By default, all the collections live inside the `jscoq` db.

 ## Are you a jsCoq user?

 Have you developed or taught a course **using jsCoq**?
 Do you have some feedback for us?